 Robin Croskery Howard, Conservator

-The conservation program at Ah-Tah-Thi-Ki fits into the mission of our Museum by directly acting to preserve the artifacts belonging to Seminole heritage and culture.
-In the conservation lab we care for Seminole artifacts within our collection through examination, documentation, treatment and preventative conservation.
+Our conservation program fits into the Museum's mission by directly acting to preserve the artifacts belonging to Seminole heritage and culture.
+In the conservation lab, we care for Seminole artifacts within our collection through examination, documentation, treatment and preventative conservation.
 Conservation treatments are decided upon through careful consideration and documentation of the physical nature of the object as well as taking into account the object’s place within Seminole culture.
-Most materials will eventually return to dust, it is the job of the conservator to slow down this process and preserve the original material of an artifact as it exists today.
-The conservation activities are integrated into the workings of the Ah-Tah-Thi-Ki Seminole Indian Museum as a whole, including environmental monitoring, collections care, acquisitions, exhibitions, and education.
+Most materials will eventually return to dust, so it is the job of the conservator to slow down this process and preserve the original material of an artifact as it exists today.
+The conservation activities are integrated into the workings of the Ah-Tah-Thi-Ki Museum as a whole, including environmental monitoring, collections care, acquisitions, exhibitions, and education.

-At Ah-Tah-Thi-Ki Seminole Indian Museum we are equipped to conserve objects and textiles within our collection.
+At the Ah-Tah-Thi-Ki Museum we are equipped to conserve objects and textiles within our collection.
 For referrals to practicing conservators in your area, please contact the American Institute for Conservation.